TpT Covers-27

 Afterwards, the students complete the worksheet below by taking the matching cards and connecting them into sentences using cause and effect keywords like so or because.
 Lastly, the students underline the cause and circle the effect.

-Cause and Effect Matching Game-page-015
+Cause and Effect Matching Game -2

 As an extension, you could have students write their own cause and effect sentences.